-I looked at the light to see what might be the problem.
+I looked at the light to see what the source of smoke was.
 There from the area of one of the light bulbs was a small stream of smoke!!
 I turned off the light first and rushed to the kitchen trying to quickly decide what to do next!
 There was no flame but I did know that there are smoke detectors in every room.

 But what should I do?
 I live in a large condo building with two separate buildings divided by a fire wall.
-I did not want the smoke to set off a smoke detector/fire alarm which would set off loud alarms calling everyone to leave both buildings; and summon the fire department!!
+I did not want the smoke to set off a smoke detector/fire alarm which could set off loud alarms that might call everyone to leave both buildings and summon the fire department!!
 (I could just see it all in my head!)
 The red liquid in the glass vials near the ceiling would explode from heat if a fire burst out and turn on the sprinkler system that would send showers of water all over the place!!
 So what should I do?
 (Honestly I didn’t know exactly what could happen with just smoke, other than a smoke detector beeping loudly.
 But I was a bit on the frantic side trying to prevent damage.)

 I couldn’t use the fire extinguisher because it would make a mess in my bedroom when there was not even a fire.
 Finally after a few seconds of calming down, I knew what to do!
 I moistened a swifter duster with water, wrung it out and went back to the now cooled off and not smoking bulb.
 After carefully swabbing the fixture and bulbs with the duster and checking each bulb before I proceeded to the next one, I found soot on two of the bulbs.
 Whew!
 At least it wasn’t wiring or something else worse!

 So what caused the smoke?
 Since I couldn’t carry the ladder from the porch storage closet, I walked the tall ladder from the closet, into the bedroom, removed the light bulbs and was shocked to see something black burned onto two of the four bulbs.
 I believe a piece of dust or a piece of the duster got too hot and burned onto the bulbs!

-So I rushed out to get new bulbs, came home and carefully screwed in four nice new bulbs, returned the ladder and began to breathe calmly again!
+So I rushed out to get new bulbs, came home and carefully screwed in four, new bulbs; returned the ladder and began to breathe calmly again!